Microsoft Teams and SharePoint Integration

 - Manage quality with version control.

-- Add workflows for approvals and feedback. review processes.
+- Add workflows for approvals and feedback.

-- Leverage metadata for quick searches.
+- Utilize metadata for quick searches.

-Microsoft Teams and SharePoint Online are two different platforms that work together.
+MS Teams and SharePoint Online are two different platforms that work together to provide an integrated experience.
+SharePoint Online powers document management in Microsoft Teams.

 Team members can work on documents in SharePoint or Teams, with updates instantly synced between the two platforms.

-It’s ideal for storing documents that you don’t want to share with a wider group.
+It is a single document library stored in a single SharePoint site collection, ideal for storing documents that you don’t want to share with a wider group.

+It is possible to use Teams without SharePoint Online, but users can only share files in standard channels.
 Likewise, users will not be able to share files in private chats as OneDrive requires SharePoint Online.

 Although Teams does not integrate with SharePoint On-Premises, you can easily add a link to your SharePoint project site to a channel in Teams.
-We’ll take a closer look at how this works later on.

 Microsoft Teams, SharePoint Online, and Document Management

-Any files uploaded to or created in Teams are stored in the SharePoint document library, not Teams.
+Every Team has an associated SharePoint site, including a document library.
+Files uploaded or created in Teams are stored in the SharePoint document library, not within Teams itself.

-That said, it doesn’t matter if you upload files to a Team or the related SharePoint document library; the files are accessible in both applications.
+That said, it doesn’t matter if you upload files to a Team or the related SharePoint document library– the files are accessible in both applications.

 When you add a Public Channel to a Team, a folder for that channel is also added to the SharePoint document library.